 AS OF MAY 2022, the unemployment rate increased 30 basis points (bps) from the month prior to 4.3%.

-COUNTYWIDE JOB LEVELS increased by 41,000 between April and May with the top sectors being leisure and hospitality (14,400), accommodation and food services (10,000), and educational and health services (7,700).
+COUNTYWIDE JOB LEVELS increased by 9,700 between April and May with the subsectors of professional, scientific and technical services down 3,000 jobs.